concur/developer.concur.com/_includes/guides/attendees/external-attendees-to-expense-entries.markdown

 ### 3. Add external attendees that are missing

-If the attendee doesn’t exist in Concur, make a POST request to the Attendees resource to create a new attendee in Concur:
+#### POST /expense/attendees

 ```http
 POST https://www.concursolutions.com/api/v3.0/expense/attendees HTTP/1.1
 Authorization: OAuth {valid OAuth Access Token goes here}
 Content-Type: {application/json or application/xml goes here}
 ```

+If the attendee doesn’t exist in Concur, make a POST request to the Attendees resource to create a new attendee in Concur.

+#### Request Body

 The request content body includes the details about the attendee.
 For example: